wangnanwei/Birth-death-MCMC-Model-Selection/README.md

 # Running this programs

-The file "bdmcmc algorithm" contains two functions "bdmcmc", and "bdmcmcbin", which are BDMCMC alrotithms for linear regression and logistic regression, respectively.
+1. The file "bdmcmc algorithm" contains two functions "bdmcmc", and "bdmcmcbin", which are BDMCMC alrotithms for linear regression and logistic regression, respectively.

-The file "regression simulation" contains the data generation functions for linear regression and logistic regression.
+2.The file "regression simulation" contains the data generation functions for linear regression and logistic regression.
 Some simple simulations are also given in the file.

+3. The file "Binary" and "gaussian" contains simulations for binary graphical models and Gaussian graphical models.

+4. The file "mixed graphical models" is the simulations for mixed graphical models.